Who We Are

 Senior Conservationist

-A Seattle native, Chris spends summer vacations at his great-grandfather Henry Hart’s log cabin on Lake Pend Oreille.
-Chris and his wife and two young sons live in Spokane.
-They enjoy cross-country skiing on Mt Spokane, the South Perry Farmers Market, and time with family members on the East and West coasts.
+Chris still spends time at his great-grandfather Henry Hart’s log cabin with his wife and two sons.
+They enjoy cross-country skiing on Mt.
+Spokane, the South Perry Farmers Market, and time with family members on the East and West Coasts.

 Rose Richardson